-Liam Pusey, 23, of the A339 in Herriard, was sentenced to nine years in prison today (Friday) following the catastrophic collision on February 4, 2021.
+Liam Pusey, 23, was last week sentenced to nine years in prison following the catastrophic collision on February 4, 2021.

 Portsmouth Crown Court heard Pusey was driving north in his grey BMW 320D Sport with girlfriend Melissa Orsborn, aged 20 from Odiham, sat in the front passenger seat.

-At around 7.55pm, after driving between 69mph and 85mph in a 50mph limit, Pusey lost control of his car and span into the path of a silver Volkswagen Golf travelling south.
+At around 7.55pm, after driving between 69mph and 85mph in a 50mph limit, Pusey lost control of his car and spun into the path of a silver Volkswagen Golf travelling south.